My Dear Far-Nearness graphic

 Practicing the First Person in solitude

-2. When you get drawn into thinking or noticing sounds or bodily sensations, return your focus to the breath.
+2. When you are drawn into thinking or following sounds or bodily sensations with your attention, return your focus to the breath.
 Don’t think about breathing.
 Simply breathe, not adding anything.
 Continue to notice what’s going on within and outside you, but be aware that you are riding the breath of God who is experiencing what you are experiencing.
-God is not thinking what you are thinking, and not agreeing with your narratives about what is happening.
-It’s more simple: God is the infinite Presence who wordlessly understands and blesses you in your challenges, fears, and worries.
+God is not thinking what you are thinking, and not agreeing with your narratives about what is happening (Isaiah 55:8 “For my thoughts are not your thoughts,

 3. If your mind is unsettled and you are lost in fantasy, daydreaming, analyzing, or other distractions, anchor your awareness to the present moment by counting each breath.
 Count each exhalation and see if you can be present for ten breaths in a row.
 If you lose track, start again at number one.
 If you do get to ten, don’t consider it an accomplishment: the point is, are you present to what is happening now?

 4. As you breathe, notice that you can witness your thinking, remembering, and planning without attaching to any thoughts or images passing through your mind–or any sensations or emotions passing through your body.
 It’s like sitting on the shore of a peaceful river, watching memories, sensations, future plans and emotions float by, like boats.
 Thoughts and memories are not our enemy; in fact some of them might be blessings, insights or healings.
+If we feel drawn to ponder a certain memory or worry, breathe easy as you discern whether to stay with that object of your awareness, or to let it go.

 5. When our minds are quieted, we are available to the eternally free and boundless love that continually arises from the timeless, unconditional awareness that is Creator.
 In our Abrahamic traditions–Islam, Judaism, and Christianity, we believe that God can be an interpersonal experience.
 Therefore, even though we know that God is an ineffable Mystery, we can say “You” to the Creator, and feel acknowledged.
 In silence, we can say “I love you,” and open our hearts to being addressed as the beloved by the Divine.
+We do not need to imagine an image, story, or memory to address this ever-present You who loves us.

 Practicing the First Person in relationships